 This gene encodes a member of a family of proteins that function in removing the 5' cap from mRNAs, which is a step in regulated mRNA decay.
 This protein localizes to cytoplasmic foci which are the site of mRNA breakdown and turnover.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for DCP1B Gene

 DCP1B (Decapping MRNA 1B) is a Protein Coding gene.
-Among its related pathways are Deadenylation-dependent mRNA decay and Gene Expression.
+Among its related pathways are Deadenylation-dependent mRNA decay and Translational Control.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity and enzyme regulator activity.
 An important paralog of this gene is DCP1A.

 UniProtKB/Swiss-Prot Summary for DCP1B Gene

 May play a role in the degradation of mRNAs, both in normal mRNA turnover and in nonsense-mediated mRNA decay.
 May remove the 7-methyl guanine cap structure from mRNA molecules, yielding a 5'-phosphorylated mRNA fragment and 7m-GDP (By similarity).